 The kuya (big brother) of SB19, Josh, has always been

 open about both his past and life behind the camera.
 On his private YouTube channel, JoshCullen, he shared about his painful history in a Q&A vlog.
 Raised by a single mother, he never met his father.
 At a young age, he suffered from anxiety and trauma and was even forced to drop out of school in the 3rd grade.
 None of this stopped Josh, who always had the drive to succeed.
 He got his degree through an alternative high school program and found work as a call center agent(3).
 During this time, he developed a passion for performing through K-Pop cover group, Se-Eon.
 He found his way into the dance troupe, which was a saving grace for him.
 With Se-Eon, he competed internationally and developed his unique skills as a performer.
-When ShowBT opened auditions, he and fellow Se-Eon dancer Stell were among the auditionees.
+He and fellow Se-Eon dancer Stell were among the auditionees for SB19.
 Today, he is SB19's lead rapper and unofficial spokesman.
 Josh's intense natural charisma and skills are an undeniable asset to the group.

 The Heavenly Voice